CodeHubOrg/codehuborg.github.io/_posts/2014-02-12-february-meetup-file-permissions.md

 - chrome
 ---

-Our first meetup this year was compromised a bit by the bad weather, but there were 7 of us in the end and we had some good chats, not only about the chosen topics.
+Our first meetup this year was stymied a bit by the bad weather, but seven of us were there in the end and we had some good discussions &mdash; not only about the intended topics, but more besides.

-True to my word (so far), I am putting up some documentation which for this time mainly consists of an example of working with file permissions.
-If you are like me this is something you often kind of 'muddled through' without knowing all the details.
+As promised, I am putting up some documentation which for now mainly consists of an example of working with file permissions.
+If you're like me this is probably something you often kind of 'muddled through' without knowing all the details.
 I have certainly benefited form looking more closely at it.

 Chrome Dev Tools
 ----------------